leiradel/ddlt/README.md

 `next` will also return the same table passed to it as an argument if successful.
 In case of errors, it will return `nil`, plus a string describing the error.
 The error message will always be in the format `<file>:<line>: message`, which is the standard way to describe errors in compilers.

 Line and block comment, being returned by the tokenizer, allow for iteresting things like copying preprocessor directives to the output or processing them as they appear.
-If comments are not wanted, remove them from the token stream in the `match` parser method, i.e.:
+If comments are not wanted, remove them from the token stream in your `match` parser method, i.e.:

 ```Lua
 local lexer = newLexer{